<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2854636358152850&amp;ev=PageView&amp;noscript=1">

 The History of Tridium

 Tridium is the company behind the Niagara Framework.
-When folks refer to Tridium they are referring to the company that produces, markets, and sells the Niagara Framework.
+When folks refer to Tridium, they are referring to the company that produces, markets, and sells the Niagara Framework.
 The Niagara Framework was developed in 1999 and was released on the Vykon Platform.
 In Niagara circles, Vykon is often called "vanilla Tridium" as it is the "pure" implementation of the Niagara framework.

 This doesn't make the Vykon solution any better or worse than the other solutions that have been implemented on the Niagara platform.